Do you have questions about Folger collections, Shakespeare, or the early modern period?

 How can researchers find other copies of items to use at other libraries?

 For modern scholarship: WorldCat is the best way to find what libraries near you have the books you need.

 For early English books: ESTC is your best resource.

 For early modern continental books: USTC (contributing libraries are primarily European).

-For Shakespeare editions (excluding folios): Shakespeare Census
+For 16th and 17th century Shakespeare editions: Shakespeare Census

 Can researchers still order digital images?

 Information about Imaging Services during our renovation can be found on our Imaging and Permissions page.

 Do researchers have access to subscription databases through the Folger?

 Registered researchers have access to select databases through their online request account.
 Don’t have one?
 Create an account and we’ll walk you through the rest.